 - The strength class holds yoga poses a little longer than “normal” yoga classes.
 We do this for two reasons: holding the pose creates a lot of isometric stress that helps build muscle, and practicing breathing while in a challenging position deepens your breath.

 - We will create a Facebook group for everyone to ask questions, share successes and challenges, and share our practices.

 I teach a class at the Greenfield WAC on Mondays at 11 am.

 I’m also going to be teaching a class through the Franklin Recreation Department in January.

-And in January, I’ll be offering regular classes at my own studio space!
+And by March, I’ll be offering regular classes at my own studio space!